Helping you find the right answers

 How will the development protect the historic assets of the site?

 Everton Football Club recognises the importance of heritage for the city of Liverpool and wants to protect and enhance it.
 Bramley-Moore Dock is located within a World Heritage Site and Conservation Area and contains listed buildings.
-The Club and its design team will be actively working with Liverpool City Council, Historic England, UNESCO and other relevant parties to ensure that the proposed stadium scheme protects some of the historic assets of the site.
+The Club and its design team is actively working with Liverpool City Council, Historic England and other relevant parties to ensure that the proposed stadium design is sympathetic to the heritage assets and their significance.

 The Club is committed to delivering an iconic stadium which takes its reference from and responds to the World Heritage Site designation and other heritage assets at the site.
-Additionally, in order to maintain Bramley-Moore Dock as part of a dock network, a water link across the dock will be retained between Sandon Half-Tide Dock to Nelson Dock.
-The dock walls will also be preserved as part of the proposed scheme, so if the Club decided to move stadium in the distant future the site could be reverse engineered back into a dock, along with other above-ground assets.
+Additionally, in order to maintain Bramley-Moore Dock as part of a dock network, a water link across the dock will be retained between Sandon Half-Tide Dock and Nelson Dock.
+The dock walls will also be preserved as part of the proposed scheme, so if the Club decided to move stadium in the distant future the site could be reverse engineered back into a dock, along with other above-ground heritage assets, where possible.

-It is also planned to restore the listed hydraulic tower on the site and make it open to the public, possibly through reuse as a café or museum.
+It is also planned to restore the Grade II listed hydraulic tower on the site and open it to the public, possibly through reuse as a café or museum.